studierlangsam/webseite/README.md

 In order to upload the site to the production server, you have to ask Joshua Gleitze (mail@joshuagleitze.de) to add your SSH key to the web server.
 After that, you can upload the page by running `gulp deploy` from the project folder.
 It will produce a release build and upload it to the web server (requires `rsync`!)

-If you want to preview what *exactly* will be uploaded, run `gulp watchrelease`.
-The command works like `gulp watch`, but produces a release build.
+If you want to preview what *exactly* will be uploaded, run `gulp serverelease`.
+The command serves the release build through a local web server.
+It will however, unlike `gulp watch`, not pick up any changes to the source files.

 ## Writing